wp-plugins/catwalker/readme.txt

 On display pages, the Cross Categorizer widget includes two configurable dropdown lists of categories.
 Choose two categories, then click "Search" to view the posts or pages that belong to both.

 On the admin side you can configure the widget to show different category branches in each dropdown.

+As of version 1.3.1 you can also opt to list empty categories.
+Previously empty categories were not listed, and that is still the default behavior.

 = Cross Categorizer shortcode =